CyberMiles/tim-research/tools_for_dapp_developers/tools_for_dapp_developers.md

 Text from my Telegram
 What part of the Scatter ecosystem (if any) is a full node? i.e are there dedicated 3rd party servers that Scatter talks to remotely or can it talk to the EOS BPs?

-scatter operates a load balancer of a few vetted mainnet nodes that it uses for its internal functions. individual apps can specify which endpoint/api node scatter should use when signing transactions for that app; more specifically, when pushing transactions to the network
+Scatter doesn't run a node at all, it simply provides signatures.
+The dapp itself either runs the node or connects to an existing one.
+As far as some internal Scatter functions are concerned, Scatter operates a load balancer of a few vetted mainnet nodes that it uses for its internal functions.
+Overall, individual apps must run a node or specify which endpoint/api node scatter should use when signing transactions for that app; when pushing transactions to the network

 all scatter really cares about is what is the current tapos from the network, and the chain id for example tapos+chainid+expiry+private key = signed transaction

 last irreversible block would be more of "state" feature for browsing (read-only) i.e. whether a given action is irreversible or not